dacarras/r4sda/README.md

     columns, and displays the percentage of responses per item.
   - `stack_resp()` generates a table of items as rows, responses as attributes of items, and the percentage of each response category.
+  - `get_desc()` it produces a table with descriptives, including: percentage of missing, complete observations, n, means, sd, minimum, maximum, and histogram of variables.

+## Aggregated scores

-  - `c_mean()` estimate cluster means to aid cluster mean centering in mixed models
+  - `c_mean()` estimate cluster means to aid cluster mean centering in mixed models.
-  - `c_sd()` estimate cluster standard deviations of a variable
-  - `c_wmean()` estimate cluster means to aid cluster mean centering in mixed models, including weights within clusters
+  - `c_wmean()` estimate cluster means to aid cluster mean centering in mixed models, including weights within clusters.
-  - `c_sum()` estimate cluster sums to aid cluster variables generation for mixed models
+  - `c_sum()` estimate cluster sums to aid cluster variables generation for mixed models.
+  - `c_sd()` estimate cluster standard deviations of a variable.

+## Manifest Scores

   - `reverse()` it generates a reverse score for any given numeric vector (it removes the labels if the variable is labelled).
-  - `z_score()` it standardize variables returning these as z scores
+  - `z_score()` it standardize variables returning these as z scores.
-  - `mean_score()` it create mean score of variable (i.e. row wise means)
+  - `mean_score()` it create mean score of variable (i.e. row wise means).
-  - `sum_score()` it create sum score of variables (i.e. row wise sum)
+  - `sum_score()` it create sum score of variables (i.e. row wise sum).

+## LSA Weights

-  - `lsa_weights()` add normalized and effective sample weights to the provided data frame
+  - `lsa_weights()` add normalized and effective sample weights to the provided data frame.
-  - `senate_weights()` add senate weights scaled up a to a number (e.g. 500, 1000 or else)
+  - `senate_weights()` add senate weights scaled up a to a number (e.g. 500, 1000 or else).
-  - `jkr_iccs()` add jackknifes replicate weights to ICCS 2009 study data frame
+  - `jkr_iccs()` add jackknifes replicate weights to ICCS 2009 study data frame.

-  - `local_path()` aids the generation of relative working folders, by turning relative locations into a absolute folder paths.
-Useful for generaing code that works in Unix and Windows machines.
-  - `wide_resp()` generates a table of items as rows, and response value as columns, and displays the percentage of responses per item.
+## Meta-data

   - `variable_label()` it gets variable labels from a variable, from labelled vector.
   - `value_label()` it generate a table from the value labels from a labelled vector.
-  - `variables_table()` generates a table of a data frame, including variable names, variable types, sample values, and variable labels
+  - `variables_table()` generates a table of a data frame, including variable names, variable types, sample values, and variable labels.
+  - `remove_labels()` it remove labels from a data frame.
+It aids the use of data frame for other packages and software that needs plain data for their use.

+## Mixed Models

   - `get_icc()` it estimates the Intra class correlation of an MLM model from lme4.
-  - `get_desc()` it produces a table with descriptives.

   - `check_cluster_id()` it tests if the cluster id is unique across the data frame, or if these repeats between addtional cluster factors.
     For example, it checks if schools id repeats between country observations, or if observations id are unique between schools.

   - `caterpillar_plot()` it extracts the realizations of a random intercept model, generated by `lme4`.
 The output is a plot, from `ggplot2`, thus, the user can further specify theme options, axis length, among other customizations.
 It was develop to visually inspect random intercept spreadings, for unconditioned and conditioned models.

   - `caterpillar_mean_plot()` it extracts the realizations of a random intercept model, generated by `lme4`.
 The output is a plot, from `ggplot2`, thus, the user can further specify theme options, axis